 Prof Siddharthan Chandran, the program’s principal investigator, will be working with Prof Sir Ian Wilmut to refine and optimize the reprogramming procedure to ensure as many healthy cells as possible can be generated.

 He says: “Bringing together the genetic revolution of the last decade with the spectacular progress in stem cell research means we can now model human disease in a dish.”

 Prof Sir Ian Wilmut adds: “This funding from the MND Association will help us to understand why specific nerves die in motor neuron disease.
 This is a critical next step towards the ultimate goal of developing an effective treatment.”

-Dr Brian Dickie concludes: “This is a highly promising field of research to help increase our understanding of this disease.
-The outcomes from our programme will have a powerful impact in shaping the future of motor neuron disease research and enhancing future international research collaboration.
+Dr. Brian Dickie concludes: “This is a highly promising field of research to help increase our understanding of this disease.
+The outcomes from our program will have a powerful impact in shaping the future of motor neuron disease research and enhancing future international research collaboration.
 Only by working together across the globe will we achieve our goal of truly defeating motor neuron disease.”